top of page

 First of all, CONGRATS on your new tattoo!

-I use the highest degree of care before, during, and after a tattoo procedure to make sure that my client's skin is above all else clean, with as little trauma to the area as possible.
-Please follow my recommendations for aftercare, as I am speaking from years of experience.
-Many professional tattoos have encountered healing problems due to carelessness.
+I use the highest degree of care and quality before, during, and after a tattoo procedure to make sure that my client's skin receives the least amount of trauma possible and is above all else clean.

 Amy Zager Tattoing Pantone Design